Tandon-A/MLEND_Udacity/Capstone_Project/README.md

 ### Web Application

 The present web application is a rather simple one and can only perform emotion recognition on images which are like that of the dataset.
-For this purpose, sample images are provided.
-Images are named by their emotion category and are available in the assets folder.
+Images are named by their emotion category and are available in the model_data folder in the submission and are also available [here](https://github.com/Tandon-A/MLEND_Udacity/tree/master/Capstone_Project/Webapp/ferapp/model_data).
+These images can be used to test the model deployed in the web application.

 Additional functionality to perform inference on natural images can be added to improve the project further.

 ## Notes